Hushang Ansary: Business and philanthropy

 Ansary is a devoted Republican, a former friend and business partner of Henry Kissinger, Alexander Haig, and James Baker, served on the National Finance Committee of the Bush-Cheney 2004 Presidential Campaign and is a trustee of the George W. Bush Presidential Library.
 In 2015, Ansary and his wife donated $2 million to a Super PAC supporting the presidential candidacy of Jeb Bush.
 He donated $2 million to Donald Trump's inauguration.

-He was involved in the creation of several medical and educational institutions, such as the University of St. Martin and the James Baker Institute.
+Ansary was involved in the creation of several medical and educational institutions, such as the University of St. Martin and the James Baker Institute.
 In February 2014, Ansary supported the A Thousand Years of the Persian Book Exhibition at the Library of Congress.

 Ansary and his wife Shahla are based in Houston, Texas.
-He has two children, Nina and Nader, and is the brother of Cyrus A. Ansary.
+Ansary is the brother of Cyrus A. Ansary.